algo2t/alphatrade/README.md

 ### Logging

-The whole library is equipped with python's `logging` module for debugging.
+The whole library is equipped with python‘s `logging` module for debugging.
 If more debug information is needed, enable logging using the following code.

 ```python
 import logging